01adrianrdgz/BlopperPY/README.md

 5- enjoy the software!!

 # license
 the software is licensed under BSD-3 Clause License, the mascot.
-The mascot (Blopperina) and all of her artwork are licensed under CC-BY-SA 4.0.
+The mascot (Blopperina) and all media used (except the Github logo) are licensed under CC-BY-SA 4.0.

 # screenshots!!
 ![BlopperPY_menu](https://github.com/01adrianrdgz/BlopperPY/assets/149033599/130feb58-9bc9-4dba-a601-6507cb9eca24)